tylerdvo/drone-video-simulator/README.md

 ## What It Does

-- Generates test pattern video using FFmpeg (colorful bars with audio tone)
+- Generates test pattern video using FFmpeg (colorful test pattern (1280x720 @ 25fps)) with 1000Hz audio tone
+- Outputs HLS format (chunks every 2 seconds)
 - Splits video into HLS format (.ts chunks + .m3u8 playlist)
 - Continuously uploads new chunks to Google Cloud Storage
 - Simulates exactly what the Raspberry Pi will do on the real drone